A blend of art, great food, and wineries await on California’s Central Coast. Discover the food, art, and wineries in Paso Robles.

 The backdrop of the Paso landscape brings forth a new vista of beauty that any art lover must see.
 I recommend arriving close to an hour before sunset to get the full visual effect of the countryside.
 It is a panorama of color you should not miss.

 More Art in Paso Robles

-If you still want to take in more of the Paso Robles art scene, visit the Studios on the Park located across from the park.
+If you still want to take in more of the Paso Robles art scene, visit the Studios on the Park across from the park.
 The gallery is unique because, at any given time, one of the featured artists is available in their studio gallery for demonstrations and to answer questions.
-The gallery's concept focuses on the interaction between the artist and the visitor.
-You get to view the creative process in action as you stroll through various studios and galleries.
+The gallery’s concept focuses on the interaction between the artist and the visitor.
+You can view the creative process as you stroll through various studios and galleries.
 It is a great way to experience art in Paso Robles.

 I met Drew Mayerson on my visit, who creates representational art focusing on landscapes and cityscapes through light and color.
 His medium is oils.

 Exploring Downtown Paso Robles

 Downtown Paso Robles is centered around a public park donated in 1864.
 Across from the park is the Paso Robles Inn, the first hotel in the area.
 The inn is steeped with history, including a three-week visit by well-known pianist and composer Ignace Paderewski.
 The hotel burned down in 1940 and was rebuilt in 1942.
 Today some say one room is haunted because, several times, a call came into the front desk from room 1007.
 When reception picked up, there was no one on the line.
 Even eerier was the fact no one had checked into the room.
 There also was a 911 call, and of course, the room was vacant when reviewing the guest registry.